Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: A Simple Proof for Indistinguishability in Lattice CMTs (and More Models)

-In this section, we prove \Cref{thm:indistinguishability} in the special case of the lattice models of \Cref{ex:lattice} and \Cref{subsec:lattice}.
+In this section, we prove \Cref{thm:indistinguishability} in the special case of the lattice models of \Cref{ex:lattice} and \Cref{subsec:lattice}, assuming that Steps~\ref{step1comp} and~\ref{step1foil} are proved (which will be done in \Cref{sec:drainage}).
 The benefit is that the proof is much simpler than the general case of \Cref{thm:indistinguishability} (and simpler than other indistinguishability proofs in the literature), but shows many underlying proof ideas.
 In addition, we will show in \Cref{prop:latticeIndistinguishability} that the assumptions of weak irreducibility and weak aperiodicity are not necessary for lattice CMTs.

 The main proof technique consists in constructing a coupling of $\bs F$ with another copy $\bs F'$ such that $\restrict{\bs F'}{\oball{n}{o}}$ is independent from $\bs F$, but the two ancestor lines of $o$ shift-couple.
 The proof is provided in \Cref{prop:simpler,prop:latticeIndistinguishability} below, and is based on the following lemma.
 In \Cref{subsec:wusf-indistinguishability}, a similar coupling will be used to obtain a simple proof of indistinguishability for the wired uniform spanning forest on $\mathbb Z^d$.